Mobile Mammograms 2026

 What is the difference between a preventive and diagnostic mammogram?

-A preventive mammogram (covered at 100%) is a routine screening.
-A diagnostic mammogram (subject to copay) is performed if you are experiencing symptoms in your breasts such as a lump.
+A preventive mammogram is a routine screening.
+A diagnostic mammogram is performed if you are experiencing symptoms such as a lump in your breast.
+UMR (UnitedHealthcare) covers all mammograms at 100%, preventive and diagnostic.

 How much does the 3D screening cost?